-A Dirty Word
+A Dirty Word: Voluntourism

-Many young backpackers, fresh off the plane, feel that some form of voluntourism, (often worked into a longer, hedonistic tour of Latin America or South East Asia) is something of a rite of passage.
+Looking at the scores of graduates and gap-year kids on the road, there is definitely something a little off about some people’s attitudes to volunteering abroad.
+Many young backpackers, fresh off the plane, feel that some form of voluntourism, (often worked into a longer, hedonistic tour of Latin America or Southeast Asia) is something of a rite of passage.

 I will elaborate.
 In the 2010’s, a number of orphanages in Cambodia were exposed as fraudulent.
-You read that correctly, orphanages were committing fraud by recruiting children from poor or single parent families and presenting them as orphans in order to cream off the fee’s (always payable in USD) from well intended volunteers.
+You read that correctly, orphanages were committing fraud by recruiting children from poor or single-parent families and presenting them as orphans in order to cream off the fee’s (always payable in USD) from well-intended volunteers.
 The parents of these children are sometimes given a cut or are just assured that by being in the institution, the child will be given a great education, something which is otherwise unavailable in rural Cambodia.

 If the Cap Fits…

 These stories are upsetting and sickening but are they really all that shocking?
-Charity, like any other money generating venture, has always been open to corruption and exploitation.
+Charity, like any other money-generating venture, has always been open to corruption and exploitation.

 If we are being completely cynical about it then isn’t this just one more example of the logical, inevitable consequences of tourism?
 Visitors to Cuba want the locals to Salsa and the consequence is an abundance of dance teachers, some with no qualifications and two left feet.
 Visitors to India want Indians to be spiritual so locals don orange robes and ask for money for the gods.

 Out of the Orphanages and Into the Streets

-The critics of voluntourism may also counsel giving money or even lollipops to beggars in the streets of Delhi, Bangkok and Lima (many of whom are children and quite possibly orphans) as doing so arguably perpetuates the cycle of dependency and the problem.
+The critics of voluntourism and those volunteering abroad may also counsel giving money or even lollipops to beggars in the streets of Delhi, Bangkok and Lima (many of whom are children and quite possibly orphans) as doing so arguably perpetuates the cycle of dependency and the problem.
 Is this all perhaps just one more symptom of a current backlash against charity?
 In the UK, a number of major ones are now facing regulatory investigation in the wake of thousands of complaints about their aggressive fundraising techniques.